-Dressage Test: A published pattern.
+- Dressage Test: A published pattern.
 A predetermined order of specific movements to be performed by an individual in an allotted time.
-Movements are required to occur at specific locations in the arena.

-Arena: Designated area where a dressage test is performed.

-Combined Test: Consists of two phases, a dressage test and stadium jumping.

-Above the Bit: A resistance or evasion by the horse accomplished by raising his head to escape the action of the bit.

-Aids: Natural aids are the hands, legs, weight and voice.
-Artificial aids are whips and spurs.

-Behind the bit: An evasion by the horse to avoid the action of the bit by tucking his head behind the vertical.

-Rhythm: The regularity of footfall at any pace.
+Movements are required to occur at specific locations in the arena. - Arena: Designated area where a dressage test is performed. - Combined Test: Consists of two phases, a dressage test and stadium jumping. - Above the Bit: A resistance or evasion by the horse accomplished by raising his head to escape the action of the bit. - Aids: Natural aids are the hands, legs, weight and voice.
+Artificial aids are whips and spurs. - Behind the Bit: An evasion by the horse to avoid the action of the bit by tucking his head behind the vertical. - Rhythm: The regularity of footfall at any pace.

-Procedural Notes

-All tests must be carried out from memory if it is part of the Combined Test and all movements must follow in the order laid down in the test.
-A competitor failing to enter the arena within 45 seconds of the starting signal will be eliminated.
-A horse leaving the arena completely, with all four feet, between the time of entry and final salute, will be eliminated.
-If a Dressage Division competitor elects to have their test read to them they must furnish their own reader.
-Only the designated reader is allowed to provide any verbal instruction to the rider.
-Any unauthorized assistance including but not limited to verbal directions, whistles and hand gestures is not permitted long and 20 meters wide (Small Arena), depending on the specifications for the test to be used.
+Arena

+- a.
+Small arena dimensions: 40 meters long and 20 meters wide - b.
+Large arena dimensions: 60 meters long and 20 meters wide - c.
 The measurements are for the interior of the enclosure.
 The arena should be separated from the public by a distance not less than 15 meters.
 The enclosure itself should consist of a low fence about 30 cm (12 inches) high when possible.
 The part of the fence at A should be easy to remove, to allow access or may be left open.
 The fence should be such to prevent the horse's hooves from becoming entangled in the fence.
 The letters should be placed outside the enclosure, about 50 cm (20 inches) from the fence.
 It is desirable to place a special marker on the fence itself, level with and in addition to the letter concerned.
-If there is only one judge he is placed 5 meters (16 feet) from the end of the arena opposite (at) the letter C.
+If there is only one judge he is placed 5 meters (16 feet) from the end of the arena opposite (at) the letter C. - a.
+Refer to Appendix for arena diagrams.